department-of-veterans-affairs/vets-website/content/pages/burials/index.md

   <h2 class='highlight'>Plan a Burial</h2>

   <div class="link">
-    <a href="https://vets.gov/burials-and-memorials/burial-planning/"><b>Plan a Burial For a Veteran, Spouse, or Dependent Family Member</b></a>
+    <a href="https://vets.gov/burials-and-memorials/burial-planning/"><b>Plan a Burial for a Veteran, Spouse, or Dependent Family Member</b></a>
-    <p>Get step-by-step guidance on how to request and apply for burial in a VA national cemetery, or a state or tribal government Veterans cemetery.</p>
+    <p>Get step-by-step guidance on how to request and apply for a burial in a VA national cemetery, or in a state or tribal government Veterans cemetery.</p>
     </div>

   <div class="link">